bhaubhau/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with multiple layers like cropping, convolution, Droopouts and fully connected Layers (lines 56-70)
+My model consists of a convolution neural network with multiple layers like cropping, convolution, Dropouts and fully connected Layers (lines 56-70)
 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model